Our research is editorially independent but we may earn a commission for purchases made through our links.

 The town of Vik is Iceland’s southernmost village, facing the Atlantic and framed by a long, black volcanic sand beach.
 It was named one of the most beautiful non-tropical beaches on earth by Islands Magazine.
 The area is renowned for its rock formations sticking out of the sea, like the Trolls of Vik.
 Legend has it that this unique formation of pillars was formed when trolls attempted to drag three ships ashore.

-The Blue Lagoon is one of the country’s most famous, and most picturesque attractions.
+The Blue Lagoon is one of the country’s most famous attractions.
 This geothermal spa, located in a lava field in Grindavik on the Reykjanes Peninsula in southwestern Iceland, contains waters that are 98 to 102 degrees Fahrenheit year-round, surrounded by ice and snow.
-Set alongside the black, bleak landscape it makes a glaring contrast for especially impressive photographs.
-Though the lagoon itself is man made, the warm waters are natural as well as rich in minerals like silica and sulfur, believed to heal skin conditions such as psoriasis.
+Set alongside the black, bleak landscape it makes a glaring contrast for impressive photographs.
+Though the lagoon itself is man-made, the warm waters are natural as well as rich in minerals like silica and sulfur, believed to heal skin conditions such as psoriasis.

 Gullfoss, also known as Golden Falls, is sometimes said to be Iceland’s version of Niagara Falls.
 This astonishing waterfall, located in the upper part of River Hvita along the renowned Golden Circle cascades down in two steps, one 36 feet high, and the other at 72 feet high, plunging into the more than one-mile long canyon below.
 To stand and witness its incredible beauty and the power of the water is an uplifting, almost surreal experience.